keboola/developers-docs/extend/generic-extractor/jobs/children.md

 }
 {% endhighlight %}

-you would obtain an `item-detail` table:
+you would obtain the following `item-detail` table:

 |id|code|name|parent_id|
 |---|---|---|---|
 |345|PA10|Pick Axe|123|
 |456|TB20|Tooth Brush|123|

-Where the `parent_id` column refers the `5:user-id` placeholder.
+where the `parent_id` column refers the `5:user-id` placeholder.

 See the [full example](todo:028-advanced-deep-nesting).

 ### Simple Filter
-Let's assume that you have an API which has two resources:
+Let's assume that you have an API which has two endpoints:

-- `users` -- returning a list of users
+- `users` --- Returns a list of users.
-- `users/?` -- returning a user detail
+- `users/?` --- Returns a user detail.

-The `users` API returns a response like this:
+The `users` endpoint returns a response like this:

 {% highlight json %}
 [